flowscripter/docs/design/domain-model-concepts.md

 A graph consists of a number of operators connected together via links.

-When a graph is added to a session, there are restrictions applied as to what graph changes can be made.
+When a graph is added to a session, there are restrictions applied as to what changes can then be made to the graph.

 A graph provides for callbacks when changes to the graph structure or operators occur (e.g. EOS, new pin).